Payments on account are tax payments made twice a year by Self Assessment taxpayers to spread the cost of the upcoming year’s tax.

 The payment on account meaning is simple – it allows self-employed people to make two advance payments towards their tax bill each year.

-Whereas employed people are taxed at source through PAYE, the self-employed don’t pay their tax bill until the January after the end of the previous tax year.
+Whereas employed people are taxed at source through PAYE, Self Assessment taxpayers don’t pay their bill until the January after the end of the previous tax year.

-But payment on account ends up catching many newly self-employed people out.
-It’s easy to see why – after the annual rush to complete a Self Assessment, it’s not fun to be presented with a bill that’s a lot higher than you’re expecting.
+Payment on account catches out people who are new to the Self Assessment process.
+It’s easy to see why – after the annual rush to complete a tax return, it’s not fun to be presented with a bill that’s a lot higher than you’re expecting.

-And while in theory tax payment on account helps the self-employed spread out their bill, it can lead to more financial hardship for those who’re already having difficulty paying.
+And while in theory payment on account helps taxpayers spread out their bill, it can lead to more financial hardship for those who’re already having difficulty paying.

-If his tax bill for the 2024 to 2025 tax year is more than £3,000 (the total of your two payments on account), he will need to make a ‘balancing payment’ to settle the bill by 31 January 2026.
+If his tax bill for the 2025-2026 tax year is more than £4,500 (the total of your two payments on account), he will need to make a ‘balancing payment’ to settle the bill by 31 January 2026.

 Payments on account include Class 4 National Insurance Contributions where applicable, but not student loan repayments or capital gains tax.